-Class Participation
+Participation

-Students are required to participate in all instructional activities, which include an average of four hours of daily formal classroom training during the homestay.
-Students are further encouraged to use Kiswahili in non-instructional settings, such as the homestay, and in daily encounters with the host society (e.g., shopping, restaurants, games).
+Students are required to participate in all instructional activities, which include an average of four hours of daily formal classroom training.
+Students are further encouraged to use Kiswahili in non-instructional settings in daily encounters with the host society (e.g., shopping, restaurants, games).